UPPMAX/UPPMAX-documentation/docs/naiss/alvis_file_transfer_using_filezilla.md

 - create a name for the site, e.g. `Alvis`.
 - for that site, use all standards, except:
     - Set protocol to 'SFTP - SSH File Transfer Protocol'
-    - Set host to `alvis.c3se.chalmers.se`
+    - Set host to `alvis1.c3se.chalmers.se` or `alvis2.c3se.chalmers.se`
     - Set user to `[username]`, e.g. `svens`
     - Set logon type: Key file
     - Upload the key file at `/.ssh/alvis_filezilla.ppk`